API Reference

 Rate Limit Overview

-Rate limits vary based on your plan and are applied separately for each endpoint.
+Rate limits vary based on your plan and endpoint type.
 The limits are based on requests per minute (RPM) from a single API key.

 Rate Limit Headers